UMD: A Globally Connected University

 Malik Blue, Freshmen Abroad Coordinator

-Here on campus, the program is coordinated by Deborah McConnell.
-Deborah manages recruiting, admissions, program administration, and academics.
-You can contact her with any questions about your application, admissions, logistics, academics, finances, housing, and engagement opportunities.
+Here on campus, the program is coordinated by Malik Blue.
+Malik manages recruiting, admissions, program administration, and academics.
+You can contact him with any questions about your application, admissions, logistics, academics, finances, housing, and engagement opportunities.

 Come attend one of our information sessions during admitted students open house!